Bring Me the Horizon: Musical style and influences

-Bring Me the Horizon has experimented with its music in recent years, mixing pop with metal music, leading the band to be labelled a pop metal act.
-With the release of That's the Spirit, their sound shifted towards alternative rock, alternative metal, electronic rock, pop rock arena rock, and nu metal, while completely abandoning the metalcore sound of their earlier albums.
+Bring Me the Horizon then experimented with mixing pop with metal music, leading the band to be labelled a pop metal act.
+With the release of That's the Spirit, their sound shifted towards alternative rock, alternative metal, electronic rock, pop rock, arena rock, and nu metal, while completely abandoning the metalcore sound of their earlier albums.
 The band's next album, Amo, was also described as pop rock and electronic rock, but also described as hard rock, pop metal, electropop, synth-pop, and EDM.
-The band's next release, Music to Listen To... moved away from rock and moved into ambient, electropop, electronica, experimental, and industrial.
+The band's next release, Music to Listen To... moved away from rock and focused on ambient, electropop, electronica, experimental, and industrial music.
 Their next release, Post Human: Survival Horror, returned to the heavier sound and was described as alternative metal, metalcore, industrial metal, and electronica.
 The band's seventh studio album, Post Human: Nex Gen was described as post-hardcore, pop-punk, hyperpop, alternative metal, metalcore, electronica, emo, nu metal, and easycore.

+Among Bring Me the Horizon's earliest influences were the bands At the Gates, Carcass, Pantera, Metallica, Zao, The Dillinger Escape Plan, Every Time I Die, Norma Jean, Skycamefalling, Slipknot and Poison the Well; as well as death metal music, such as the bands Decapitated and Suffocation.
+Sykes said that That's the Spirit is a loose concept album about life's darker moods, such as depression, and a way of making light of it, citing the alternative rock bands Jane's Addiction, Panic! at the Disco, Interpol and Radiohead as influences for the album.
+They also cited Twenty One Pilots as an influence on the band's "next phase".
+AllMusic writer Steward Mason cited grindcore and emo as influences on Bring Me the Horizon.
+Loudwire designated the band as being among modern metalcore's "Big Four", along with Underoath, Architects and Parkway Drive.